Lightnin' Hopkins: Musical style

 Hopkins's style was born from spending many hours playing informally without a backing band.
 His distinctive fingerstyle technique often included playing, in effect, bass, rhythm, lead, and percussion at the same time.
 He played both "alternating" and "monotonic" bass styles incorporating imaginative, often chromatic turnarounds and single-note lead lines.
 Tapping or slapping the body of his guitar added rhythmic accompaniment.

 Much of Hopkins's music follows the standard 12-bar blues template, but his phrasing was free and loose.
 Many of his songs were in the talking blues style, but he was a powerful and confident singer.
 Lyrically, his songs expressed the problems of life in the segregated South, bad luck in love and other subjects common in the blues idiom.
 He dealt with these subjects with humor and good nature.
-He often referred to himself as "Poor Lightnin'" in his songs when talking about himself or referring to himself as the protagonist of the song.
+He often referred to himself as "Po' Lightnin'" in his songs when talking about himself or referring to himself as the protagonist of the song.
 This is also the name of one of his albums.
 Many of his songs are filled with double entendres, and he was known for his humorous introductions to songs.

 Some of his songs were of warning and sour prediction, such as "Fast Life Woman":